Teaching a puppy not to bite is one of the more challenging aspects of getting a dog. Nipping and biting is a natural behavior for dogs.

 What is bite inhibition?

-Bite inhibition refers to a dog’s ability to use their mouth gently.
-A dog with good bite inhibition can control the pressure of their mouth when biting an object to prevent or moderate damage.
+Bite inhibition refers to a dog’s ability to use its mouth gently.
+A dog with good bite inhibition can control the pressure of its mouth when biting an object to prevent or moderate damage.

 Bite inhibition is a valuable lesson for a puppy to learn.
-It teaches a puppy how to control their jaws and limit the pressure of their grip to an acceptable level.
+It teaches a puppy how to control their jaws and limit the grip pressure of their teeth to an acceptable level when playing.